Possible relationship between initial conditions for inflation and past geodesic incompleteness of the inflationary spacetime: Analysis of the condition in the model of Sec.3

-where the dimensionless factor $k_1\geq 1$ is introduced in order to take into account the change in the height of the potential when $\varphi_{in}$ changes on the segment where the plateau turns into a rapidly growing function.
-Since we are interested in the existence of an interval of $\varphi_{in}$ in which the conditions for inflation are prepared, we can restrict ourselves to a qualitative account of this change.
+where the dimensionless factor $k_1\geq 1$ is introduced in order to take into account the change in the height of the potential when $\varphi_{in}$ changes on the segment where the first plateau passes into the second plateau.
+In the case presented in Fig.3, we see that $1\leq k_1\lesssim 1.1$, whereas for the shape of $V_{eff}^{(0)}(\varphi)$ in Fig.4 we can take $1\leq k_1\lesssim 1.03$.
+Since we are interested in the very existence of the interval of $\varphi_{in}$, in which the conditions for inflation are being prepared, we can restrict ourselves to a qualitative account of this minor change.
+Thus, it follows from Eqs.(\ref{restr on X from above final})-(\ref{approx X to hight}) that {\bf if $X_{\varphi}^{(in)}\geq 0$ and the initial value $\varphi_{in}$ of the canonically normalized classical inflaton field is in the interval}